People living with HIV who know their HIV status

 - There are timely and complete mechanisms for reporting newly diagnosed cases to the system from all facilities that offer HIV diagnostic testing.

-- Mechanisms are in place to de-duplicate individuals reported multiple times or from multiple facilities.
+- Mechanisms are in place to de-duplicate repeat diagnoses among individuals reported multiple times and/or from multiple facilities.

-- There is sufficient follow-up of individuals to identify that they are still alive, as opposed to having died or moved out of the country
+- There is sufficient continuous or periodic follow-up of individuals to identify that they are still alive, as opposed to having died or moved out of the country

 Countries relying on weak systems may overestimate or underestimate knowledge of HIV status in the following cases:

-- De-duplication of case reports has not occurred (overestimation).
+- De-duplication of case reports has not occurred (leading to overestimation).

 - Deaths or out-migration among people diagnosed and reported to the system have not been removed (overestimation).